-In your writing, you must draw directly on ideas suggested by one of the following four Contexts.
+In your writing, you must draw on ideas suggested by one of the following four Contexts.

-Your writing must draw directly from the selected text you have studied for this Context and be based on the ideas in the prompt.
+Your writing must draw directly from at least one selected text that you have studied for this Context and be based on the ideas in the prompt.